jhkette/node-express-books/readme.md

 1) attach user model to book model.
 User should have relationship to books

-2)Error message if non gif,png,jpg uploaded? currently pdf etc not uploaded as desired but error message needed?
+2) Error message if non gif,png,jpg uploaded? currently pdf etc not uploaded as desired but error message needed?

 3) check through code/tidy code.